cropper

 Request a portfolio featuring projects completed within the past one to two years.
 Focus on work that closely matches your scope, scale, and design expectations.

 Ask for at least three references and have real conversations.
 Go beyond general satisfaction.
+Asking the right questions upfront is critical, which is why reviewing questions to ask before hiring a contractor can help guide these conversations.
 Ask whether budgets were respected, timelines were maintained, and how challenges were handled when conditions changed.

 Local material suppliers, specialty showrooms, and trade professionals often have firsthand knowledge of contractor reliability.
 Unlike anonymous reviews, these sources can provide candid insight into payment habits, workmanship standards, and overall professionalism.